 Or sometimes you’ll receive error messages, like:

 Error 1.
 We couldn’t find any drives.
 To get a storage driver, click Load driver.

 Error 2.
 No drives were found.
 Click Load Driver to provide a mass storage driver for installation.

-Definitely, if there is no hard disk for users to select in this screen, they will fail to install or reinstall Windows.
+Definitely, if there is no hard disk for users to select on this screen, they will fail to install or reinstall Windows.
 And if they want to continue to install, making the hard disk detected is badly needed.
 Next, we are going to introduce 6 solutions for this issue, and maybe one of them can make your hard disk visible.

 Are you troubled by Windows cannot be installed to this disk like MBR disk, GPT disk, and dynamic disk?
 Find the top solutions to continue Windows installation.

-Solution 1.Check whether the hard disk is recognized by BIOS.If there is no error message shown, we suggest trying this method at first.
+If there is no error message shown, we suggest trying this method at first.
 Of course, even if error messages are given, you can also try this solution prior to doing any operation.
-Please start computer, press a specified key for several times to enter BIOS, and then look for your hard drive.
+Please start the computer, press a specified key for several times to enter BIOS, and then look for your hard drive.
 If it is missing or invisible from BIOS (shown as None or Not detected), here are 4 possible reasons as well as countermeasures:

-- The channel for this hard drive is forbidden in BIOS, which happens especially after you add a second hard drive to system.
+- The channel for this hard drive is forbidden in BIOS, which happens especially after you add a second hard drive to the system.
 To fix this issue, we need to turn it on or enable it.

 - Data cable or power cable of the drive is damaged or isn’t plugged firmly.
 Try connecting both cables again or change other cables.

 - BIOS is out of date and can’t recognize your hard disk.
-Try updating BIOS or driver of BIOS to the latest version.
+Try updating BIOS or the driver of BIOS to the latest version.

 - The hard drive may be physically damaged.
 Download a disk testing tool to test the drive.
 If it is not detected by the tool or errors are found, you may need to contact your hard disk provider.